Professor Lucie Middlemiss

 Profile

 I joined the School of Earth and Environment in 2004 as a Teaching and Research Fellow, and completed my PhD in the School in 2009.
 I became a Lecturer in Sustainability in 2009, and an Associate Professor in Sustainability in 2017.
-Since September 2017 I am Co-director of the Sustainability Research Institute.
-Before I joined the school I did an MSc in Environmental Management at the Vrije Universiteit in Amsterdam.
+From September 2017 to August 2021 I was Co-director of the Sustainability Research Institute.
+I was promoted to professor in September 2021.
+Before I joined the school I did an MSc in Environmental Management at the Vrije Universiteit in Amsterdam, and worked in publishing for 5 years.

 Responsibilities